Victoryismine52/Go-Server-Tutorial/README.md

 # GoLang Server Tutorial
-The following is an example of a very simple go microservice used to demonstrate how golang can be used to create a simple webservice.
+The following is an example of a very simple go web application.

 For the purpose of this exercise we will be creating a simple server using **golang** to listen and serve requests.
 This will then be wrapped in a Docker container for easy deployment.